jesskelsall/astarus/campaigns/C3-memories-of-chausain.md

 # Memories of Chausain

-*Memories of Chausain* is the third long term campaign set in the [Astarus](../planes/astarus.md) campaign setting.
+*Memories of Chausain* is the third long term campaign set in the [Astarus](../planes/astarus.md) homebrew setting.

 ## Premise